Allen's rule: In animals

 Though there are numerous exceptions, many animal populations appear to conform to the predictions of Allen's rule.
-The polar bear has stocky limbs and very short ears that are in accordance with the predictions of Allen's rule.
+The polar bear has stocky limbs and very short ears that are in accordance with the predictions of Allen's rule, so does the snow leopard.
 In 2007, R.L.
 Nudds and S.A.
 Oswald studied the exposed lengths of seabirds' legs and found that the exposed leg lengths were negatively correlated with Tmaxdiff (body temperature minus minimum ambient temperature), supporting the predictions of Allen's rule.
 J.S.
 Alho and colleagues argued that tibia and femur lengths are highest in populations of the common frog that are indigenous to the middle latitudes, consistent with the predictions of Allen's rule for ectothermic organisms.
 Populations of the same species from different latitudes may also follow Allen's rule.

 R.L.
 Nudds and S.A.
 Oswald argued in 2007 that there is poor empirical support for Allen's rule, even if it is an "established ecological tenet".
 They said that the support for Allen's rule mainly draws from studies of single species, since studies of multiple species are "confounded" by the scaling effects of Bergmann's rule and alternative adaptations that counter the predictions of Allen's rule.

 J.S.
 Alho and colleagues argued in 2011 that, although Allen's rule was originally formulated for endotherms, it can also be applied to ectotherms, which derive body temperature from the environment.
 In their view, ectotherms with lower surface area-to-volume ratios would heat up and cool down more slowly, and this resistance to temperature change might be adaptive in "thermally heterogeneous environments".
 Alho said that there has been a renewed interest in Allen's rule due to global warming and the "microevolutionary changes" that are predicted by the rule.